-- 1. Variables < Numbers < Strings < Atoms < Compound Terms - 2.
-Variables are sorted by address.
+- 1. Variables < Numbers < Strings < Atoms < Compound Terms - Variables are sorted by address.
 Attaching attributes (see section 7.1) does not affect the ordering. - 3.
 Numbers are compared by value.
 Mixed integer/float are compared as floats.
 If the comparison is equal, the float is considered the smaller value.
 If the Prolog flag iso is defined, all floating point numbers precede all integers. - 4.
 Strings are compared alphabetically. - 5.
-Atoms are compared alphabetically. - 6.
-Compound terms are first checked on their arity, then on their functor name (alphabetically) and finally recursively on their arguments, leftmost argument first.
+Atoms are compared alphabetically.